Convoy PQ 12: SKL

+Ciliax criticised the naval operation for being amateurish in planning and execution, considering it pointless to sail an un-escorted battleship into waters dominated by the enemy.
+SKL acknowledged that the Royal Navy kept wireless silence, maintained air reconnaissance and the torpedo attack on Tirpitz was efficiently executed, that submarine surveillance was good and that the system of command was effective, allowing combined operations.
+More aircraft were necessary if the Kriegsmarine was to prevail against an invasion attempt or on a convoy operation and proposed a utopian fleet of two battleships, an aircraft carrier, two heavy cruisers and twelve destroyers, meaningless without the resources to create it.

+Casualties

-Convoy PQ 12 arrived at Murmansk on 12 March.
-No ships were lost, though the escort suffered the loss of a whaler, Shera, capsized by ice buildup and Oribi, damaged by pack ice.
+No merchant ships were sunk but the escort suffered the loss of a whaler, Shera, capsized by ice on the superstructure during a storm, with the loss of all but three of the crew.
+Oribi was damaged in the bow by pack ice.

+Subsequent events

 On 24 March, Lancaster Castle was dive-bombed while at the quay in Murmansk and ten men were killed.
-It was towed out and moored in the river, the crew remaining on board.
-A few days later it was dive-bombed again and received five hits.
-There were no casualties but the crew moved to shore.
+The ship was towed out and moored in the river, the crew remaining on board.
+A few days later it was dive-bombed again and received five hits, there were no casualties but the crew moved to shore.
 Convoy PQ 12 provided valuable military equipment and other materials for the Soviet war effort.
 The distribution of equipment and supplies delivered with the convoy was the subject of a Soviet State Defence Committee decree.